Biosafety cabinet: Work practices

 As with work on open bench tops, work performed within a BSC must be performed carefully and safely.
 To avoid contamination and the risk of personnel exposure, the CDC advises investigators to follow best practices to reduce and control splatter and aerosol generation, such as keeping clean materials at least 12 in from aerosol-generating activities and arranging the work flow "from clean to contaminated".
 In particular, open flames, not necessary within the clean environment of a Class II or III BSC, cause disruption of the airflow inside.
 Once work inside a BSC has been completed, it is necessary to decontaminate the surfaces of the BSC as with other lab equipment and materials.

 When a BSC is serviced or relocated, including replacement of HEPA filters, it must be gas decontaminated.
-Gas decontamination involves filling the BSC with a poisonous gas, most commonly formaldehyde gas.
+Gas decontamination involves filling the BSC with a poisonous gas, most commonly formaldehyde.